Ryuichi Kawamura: 2009–2010: Sora, Luna Sea reunion

-Following an overseas performance in Hong Kong on March 2009, Kawamura released the single "Heroine" on February 4, which was a collaboration with Tetsurō Oda.
+Following an overseas performance in Hong Kong in March 2009, Kawamura released the single "Heroine" on February 4, which was a collaboration with Tetsurō Oda.
 He then released the album Piano on April 1, which included the environmental-conservation themed single "Midori no Uta".

 In July, Kawamura released a photo book called Japanesque.
 He went on to perform an international tour in Taiwan in late August.
 On September 30, 2009, he released the single "Brilliant Stars", including a tie-up song with the jewellery brand GemCeree.
 With a new contract with Avex Group (after leaving Columbia Music Entertainment), Kawamura performed at the Hard na Yaon 2009 concert that same month along with many other artists from the company.

 Following the single "Dakishimete" and the album Sora in February 2010, he would co-star in the second Broadway musical Chicago in June.
 Kawamura also performed the "No Mic, No Speakers Concert #003" tour from August through September, which, as the name suggests, was performed without a microphone or any type of electronic amplification.
 On August 13 he performed at the Jack in the Box 2010 Summer festival.
 Also in August, he appeared with the other members of Luna Sea at a press conference in Hong Kong, where they officially announced their reunion and their 20th Anniversary World Tour Reboot -to the New Moon-.